wardle/hermes/README.md

 clj -M:run --db snomed.db import ~/Downloads/snomed-2021/
 ```

+My tiny i5 'NUC' machine takes 4 minutes to import the UK edition of SNOMED CT and a further 2 minutes to import the UK dictionary
+of medicines and devices.

 4. Compact and index
 ```shell
 clj -J-Xmx8g -M:run --db snomed.db compact
 clj -M:run --db snomed.db index
 ```

+My machine takes 6 seconds to compact the database and 2 minutes to build the search index.

 5. Run a server!
 ```shell